.st0{fill:#FFFFFF;}

 However, your insurance policy should still cover the possibility of helicopter evacuation in the event of serious injury or altitude sickness.
 You should double check that this is included on top of the standard hospitalization cover.

-Please note: If you plan to undertake a more serious expedition in the region, like climbing Lobuche East and Island Peak as part of your trip to Everest Base Camp then you will not be covered by standard Everest Base Camp Trek insurance policies as both these peaks stand over 6,000m and require ropes and crampons to climb.
+Please note: If you plan to undertake a more serious expedition in the region, like climbing Mera Peak and Island Peak as part of your trip to Everest Base Camp then you will not be covered by standard Everest Base Camp Trek insurance policies as both these peaks stand over 6,000m and require ropes and crampons to climb.
 Be sure to check your itinerary and if it involves any non-standard routes or mountaineering you will have to contact your local mountaineering association in your country for advice on proper mountaineering insurance.

 Illnesses